 Can you do a push-up?
 Apparently, that likely makes you stronger than average.

-A survey of 1800 guys gives us a (high) target
+A survey of 1800 Lifters gives us a (high) target

-While we still don’t how strong the average guy is, we can look at this survey for how strong a beginner might be who’s interested in strength training.
+While we still don’t how strong the average guy is, we can look at this survey for how strong a beginner might be who’s interested in lifting weights.
 The survey was put together by Stronger by Science.
 (An incredible website ran by Greg Nuckols who has a B Sc in exercise & sports science—well worth your time visiting.)

 He sent out a survey asking both men and women for information about how long they’ve been training, how much weight they could lift, etc. to get an idea of how rapidly you could build strength so people could set realistic goals.